MonashDataFluency/python-web-scraping/markdowns/section-1-intro-to-web-scraping.md

 In this lesson, we will continue exploring the examples above and try different techniques to extract the information they contain.
 But before we launch into web scraping proper, we need to look a bit closer at how information is organized within an HTML document and how to build queries to access a specific subset of that information.

+#### Challenge
+---

-#### Q. Which of the following would you consider to be structure and unstructured data?
+Which of the following would you consider to be structure and unstructured data?

 A.
 ```python